Mathenics/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12. Display ten newest files in current directory
 13. Display only inputs that appears once from multple intakes
 14. Display files containing pattern from a file
+15. Display lines that contains a pattern in a file
-15. Display lines containing a pattern and three lines after them in a file
+16. Display lines containing a pattern and three lines after them in a file